Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Methodology

-Subsequently, we compute the cycle-consistency score over all admissible temporal spans \(\mathcal{Z}=\{1,\dots,Z_{\max}\}\), thereby intentionally introducing and amplifying disruptions of spatiotemporal consistency, where \(Z_{\max}=T-2\) denotes the largest span for which the palindromic sequence remains entirely within the video.
+Subsequently, we compute the cycle-consistency score over all admissible temporal spans \(\mathcal{Z}=\{1,\dots,Z_{\max}\}\) to optimize the spatiotemporal consistency of video representations, where \(Z_{\max}=T-2\) denotes the largest span for which the palindromic sequence remains entirely within the video.
 Specifically, for a given span \(z\in\mathcal{Z}\), the corresponding set of valid starting indices is \(\mathcal{K}_z=\{\,k \mid k+2z \le T\,\}\).
-The spatiotemporal consistency disruption loss \(\mathcal{L}_{\mathrm{T}}\) is defined as the average cycle-consistency score over all temporal spans and their valid starting indices:
+The spatiotemporal loss \(\mathcal{L}_{\mathrm{T}}\) is defined as the average of the negative cycle-consistency scores computed over all temporal spans and their valid starting indices:

-This objective builds on a random-walk formulation over a spatiotemporal graph, explicitly amplifying cycle inconsistency during long-range propagation via the transition matrix.
-Furthermore, these inconsistencies across different temporal spans are aggregated, thereby weakening long-term self-consistency in video representations and steering them toward hallucination-prone states during decoding.
+This objective explicitly optimizes video representations via contrastive random walks, which can mitigate hallucinations from the perspective of aligning spatiotemporal consistency.